-The memory of an agent is represented on Figure ??: a first buffer contains the information about locations that are either close to home or close to work (e.g. a small circular area).
-The second buffer called "elite" buffer corresponds to location that have a high score values and the third buffer contains "vague" information about cells that have poor score values.
-When an agent inform another agent during the exchange stage, a cell is picked randomly from the three buffers of memory of the informer.
+The memory of an agent is represented on Figure 1: a first buffer contains the information about locations that are either close to home or close to work (e.g. a small circular area).
+The second buffer called "elite" buffer (of size E) corresponds to locations that have high score values and the third buffer contains "vague" information about cells that have poor score values.
+The scores corresponding to the elite buffer are also kept in the agent's memory.
+When an agent informs another agent during the exchange stage, a cell is picked randomly from the total memory of the informer.
 At that point, the informed agent evaluates how this new cell information can potentially improve his/her plan score.
-This implies to evaluate the replacement of any intermediary stop by the new cell: $O(N^{(S-1)})$ operations are needed.
-If the score is better than the worst solution of the elite buffer, the new cell is promoted to that buffer and it is sorted: $O(K \ln K)$ operations are needed.
-If the cell does not improve one of the elite plans, the cell information replace a previous cell from the vague buffer.
+This is done by comparing the poorest score of the elite buffer to the scores of all the potential plans with at least one stop at the new cell.
+This revision implies to replace each intermediary stop of the potential plans by the new cell: $O(SN^{(S-1)})$ operations are needed.
+If the score is better than the worst solution of the elite buffer, the new cell is promoted to that buffer and it is sorted: $O(\ln E)$ operations are needed.
+If the cell does not improve one of the elite plans, the cell information replaces a cell randomly selected from the vague buffer.
 This has two consequences: Firstly, agents keep information that is not relevant to themselves but that might be to others in the future, hence they adopt a cooperative behavior that is not supervised.
-Secondly, the information in the vague buffer can be erased and lost forever, which is most likely except for cells with the lowest utility.
+Secondly, the information in the vague buffer can be erased and lost forever.
+The information about cells with very low utility is more likely to be lost from the collective memory.
 The exploration phase allows still to recover them.
-So far, the computation load of a single round is $O(AN^{(S-1)}) + O(AK \ln K) + O(C)$ which is feasible for reasonable assumptions ($S \leq$ 3, N < 50, K < 50).
+So far, the computation load of a single round is $O(A(\ln E + SN^{(S-1)}))$ which is feasible for reasonable assumptions $(S \leq 3, N < 50, E < 50)$.
 However, the number of iterations is still to be determined.
 Note that the learning speed of the overall process depends on the greediness of the exchange which is a function of the ratio between the sizes of the elite and the vague buffers.

-Figure 1.
-Agent memory organization and learning
+Figure 1: Agent memory organization and learning

-6. Social network dynamics
+6 Social network dynamics